benjamincrozat/legacy-blog/posts/17-seo-case-study.md

 ## I don't wait for Google to crawl my site

-The Google Search Console is an extremely valuable tool.
-You can get all sorts of valuable data about how your site is doing in search results.
+The [Google Search Console](https://search.google.com/search-console) is an extremely valuable tool.
+You can get all sorts of valuable data about how your site is doing in the SERPs (Search Engine Results Pages).

 But did you know you can actually "force" Google to crawl your site as soon as you published new content?